Faster Results from a Smarter Schedule: Reframing Collegiate Cross Country through Analysis of the National Running Club Database: Method

 \subsection{Data Standardization}

 To properly compare our data, it must be standardized.
 In addition to excluding nationals from result comparison, as noted in Section \ref{sec:data_collection}, we made sure that all data is converted to 6,000m for women and 8,000m for men.
-Additionally, we also standardized the data for weather, course elevation, and courses that measure slightly longer or shorter than the official distance.
-Since we have data for 2023 and 2024, we output four charts for each gender `2023 Converted Only (distance)', `2023 Standardized (weather \& elevation)', `2024 Converted Only (distance)', and `2024 Standardized (weather \& elevation)'.
+Additionally, we standardized the data for weather, course elevation, and courses that measure slightly longer or shorter than the official distance.
+Since we have data for 2023-2025, we output charts for each gender for `2023-2025 Converted Only (distance)' and `2023-2025 Standardized (weather \& elevation)'.